Vietnam.vn - Nền tảng quảng bá Việt Nam

 He was also the first person to write about the renamed streets of Ho Chi Minh City after the liberation .
 What made him go alone to do such a "prison and village" job ?

 - After liberation, the government changed more than 100 streets in the city.
-Sitting at the intersection fixing motorbikes, I saw the motorbike taxi and cyclo drivers having a hard time.
+Sitting at the intersection fixing motorbikes, I saw the motorbike taxi drivers and cyclo drivers having a hard time.
 They didn't know what the new street names were, where they were, and couldn't take passengers so they lost their jobs.
 No one knew the background of the people who had new street names, and there was no note of the old street names under the new ones, so people couldn't remember and couldn't find the place they needed to go.
 I was urged to think that there needed to be a book written about the street names of Ho Chi Minh City to serve the people.

-I used my mini bike to travel all over Ho Chi Minh City to research each street name, see where it goes from here to there, how long it is, what is on both sides of the street, which agencies, the history of the old street...
+I used my mini bike to travel all over Ho Chi Minh City to research each street name, to see where it goes from here to there, how long it is, what is on both sides of the street, which agencies, the history of the old street...
 After several years like that, the book "Ho Chi Minh City's inner city streets" was published, and I was honored to have the same-age historian Nguyen Dinh Dau write an introduction.
 He said: You did this very well, it is very useful for everyone.

 After my book was published, the Department of Culture and Information invited me to join the City Street Naming Council.
 During my time on the council, I named and changed nearly 1,000 streets.
-But the thing I am most proud of is the proposal to name two new streets along the Nhieu Loc Canal Hoang Sa and Truong Sa.
-These two streets were inaugurated on the 300th anniversary of Saigon – Ho Chi Minh City.
+But the thing I am most proud of is the proposal to name two new streets along the Nhieu Loc canal Hoang Sa and Truong Sa.
+These two streets were inaugurated on the 300th anniversary of Saigon - Ho Chi Minh City.

 "Tôi yêu sử Việt, vì đam mê mà sẵn sàng chờ đợi..." - Ảnh 6.

 The story must be told from 1998, Ho Chi Minh City announced that it would organize a 300-year anniversary celebration.
 But I did not see any cultural, scientific or historical association or group organizing any activities.
-Too impatient, I drafted an outline for a comprehensive book on Gia Dinh - Saigon - Ho Chi Minh City throughout its 300-year history (1698 - 1998) and sent it to Professor Tran Van Giau with the following words: If the Professor finds it acceptable, please suggest that the Historical Association or another association, group or agency use this outline as a reference document, to create another, more complete outline to write the above book.
-A few days later, the Ho Chi Minh City Center for Social Sciences and Humanities invited me to sign a contract to produce the book "Gia Dinh - Saigon - Ho Chi Minh City 300 years" according to the content of my outline.
+Too impatient, I drafted an outline for a comprehensive book on Gia Dinh - Saigon - Ho Chi Minh City throughout its 300-year history (1698 - 1998) and sent it to Professor Tran Van Giau with the following words: If the Professor finds it acceptable, please suggest that the Historical Association or any other association, group or agency use this outline as a reference document, to create another, more complete outline to write the above book.
+A few days later, the Ho Chi Minh City Center for Social Sciences and Humanities invited me to sign a contract to produce the book "Gia Dinh - Saigon - Ho Chi Minh City 300 Years" according to the content of my outline.

 "Tôi yêu sử Việt, vì đam mê mà sẵn sàng chờ đợi..." - Ảnh 7.